-Background: Cindy served on her first Global Volunteers service program in 1997 in Mississippi.
-She trained to become a Volunteer Team Leader and has led teams in Florida, Minnesota, Montana, West Virginia, Cuba, Costa Rica, and Poland.
-She holds a BA in Theater and Drama and a dual Master’s Degree in Human Resources and Development.
+Global Volunteers Volunteer Team Leader Cindy Murray says her experiences serving and leading teams have produced her best memories.
+After her first Global Volunteers service program in 1997 in Mississippi, she trained to become a Volunteer Team Leader and has led teams in Florida, Minnesota, Montana, West Virginia, Cuba, Costa Rica, and Poland.
+She’s a professional photographer, and earned a Bachelor of Arts Degree in Theater and Drama and a dual Master’s Degree in Human Resources and Development.

-How did you first hear about Global Volunteers?
+How did you first hear about Global Volunteers, and what impressed you?

 Back in 1997, I saw a little blurb in the Orlando Sentinel newspaper.
 A guest speaker was presenting at the Orlando Public Library, a topic about volunteering and travel – two topics I love – and I signed up and attended a session by Bud Philbrook, one of the co-founders of Global Volunteers.
 They co-founders are pretty amazing people.”